 A hardship loan doesn’t have an official definition, but many personal finance institutions may offer their own version of hardship loans.
-At its core, a hardship loan is a loan that can help you get through unexpected financial challenges like unemployment, medical bills, or caregiving.
-Because the Covid-19 pandemic has encompassed all of these financial hardships, some people may be considering applying for a hardship loan.
+At its core, a hardship loan is a loan that can help you get through unexpected financial challenges like unemployment, medical bills, or caregiving responsibilities.

 What Can You Use a Hardship Loan For?

-As one of the types of personal loans, a hardship loan typically works like a personal loan.
+As one of the types of personal loans, a hardship loan typically works much like any standard personal loan.
 The borrower receives a lump sum of money to use as they need, with few limitations.
-This could include:
+Potential uses could include:

 A hardship loan could overwhelm already strained finances, however.
-Debt in any form will have to be repaid eventually, even in the case of hardship personal loans.
+Debt in any form will have to be repaid eventually, with interest, even in the case of hardship loans.

 Hardship Borrowing Options

-When you’re having financial difficulties, you may feel the need to make a quick decision about how to handle them.
-But assessing your options can help you find the best option for you based on your needs and financial circumstances.
-Here are some options you may want to consider when looking for financing during times of hardship.
+When you’re experiencing financial difficulties, you may feel the need to make a quick decision.
+But assessing your options can help you find the best solution for your needs and financial circumstances.
+Here are some options you may consider when looking for financing during times of hardship.

-Understanding types of debt — revolving vs. installment — is important when understanding what personal loans are and how they can be used.
+The common uses for personal loans are wide-ranging.
 In addition to using a personal loan to help cover current expenses, you could also use personal loans to consolidate high-interest debt that you may have incurred, whether due to hardship or other reasons.

-Normal personal loan interest rates are typically lower than credit card interest rates, making them an attractive alternative to credit cards.
+Typically, personal loan interest rates are lower than credit card interest rates, making them an attractive alternative to credit cards.
 When it comes to getting your personal loan approved, expect lenders to look at your credit history, credit score, and other factors.

-Some people also may use credit cards to cover hardship expenses, a strategy that may be helpful in the moment, but could lead to larger bills over time.
+Some people also may use credit cards to cover hardship expenses.
+While this strategy can help in the moment, it can lead to larger bills over time.